Skip to main content

 • Purpose: Upgrade local merchant wallets to enterprise wallets with enhanced identification

-• Key Mechanism: Uses enterpriseResponseSearchPath with JSONPath to extract identifiers
+• Key Mechanism: Uses enterpriseResponseSearchPath (JSONPath) to extract additional identifiers from the EIMP golden record response

 • Upgrade Paths: Standard (direct MCID match) and Advanced (via enterpriseResponseSearchPath)